astropy/astropy/docs/io/fits/index.rst

     >>> hdul[0].header['DATE']
     '01/04/99'

-to get the value of the keyword "date", which is a string '01/04/99'.
+to get the value of the keyword "DATE", which is a string '01/04/99'.

 Although keyword names are always in upper case inside the FITS file, specifying a keyword name with Astropy is case-insensitive, for the user's